-TENANT RENT: The amount payable monthly by the resident as rent to the HA.
+TENANT RENT: The amount of payable monthly by the resident as rent to the HA.
 Where all utilities (except telephone) and other essential housing services are supplied by the HA, Tenant Rent equals Total Tenant Payment.
-Where some or all utilities (except telephone) and other essential housing services are not supplied by the HA and the cost thereof is not included in the amount paid as rent to the HA, Tenant Rent equals Total Tenant Payment less the Utility Allowance.

-TOTAL TENANT PAYMENT: The amount of rent payable by the resident for rent and utilities:
+TOTAL TENANT PAYMENT: The amount of rent payable by the resident for rent and utilities.

-UTILITIES: Utilities mean water, electricity, gas, other heating; refrigeration and cooking fuels, trash collection, and sewerage services.
-Telephone service is not included as a utility:
+UTILITIES: Utilities mean water, electricity, gas, other heating, refrigeration and cooking fuels, trash collection, and sewerage services.
+Telephone service is not included as a utility.

 UTILITY ALLOWANCES: The HA's estimate of the average monthly utility bills for an energy-conscious household.
-Utility allowances vary by unit type and are listed on the HA's posted Utility, Allowance schedule.
+Utility allowances vary by unit type and are listed on the HA's posted Utility Allowance schedule.